isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1989.md

 ---
-title: ABSS - Accounting Consultancy - 1 user + Setup + Training
+title: Accounting Consultancy Pte Ltd is a pre-approved vendor offering ABSS ABSS Premier provides advanced Accounting, inventory and business management capabilities to companies.
+Process foreign currency transactions, tax submissions and analyse your business accurately.
+You can manage even the most complex business with ease using the multi-user ABSS Premier.
 permalink: /productivity-solutions-grant/solutionrepo/solution1989
 ---

 ### Description

-Accounting Consultancy Pte Ltd is a pre-approved vendor offering ABSS ABSS Premier provides advanced Accounting, inventory and business management capabilities to companies.
-Process foreign currency transactions, tax submissions and analyse your business accurately.
-You can manage even the most complex business with ease using the multi-user ABSS Premier.
+201200009H

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/20200714_Desensitised_Annex_3__Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria